 How we keep your data safe and who has access

-In addition to processing data at CFT, we contract external companies to supply services or process data on our behalf such as our caterers, customer relationship management system, our bulk email provider, wealth screening and insight companies and the mailing centre used for sending postal communications.
+In addition to processing data at CFT, we contract external companies to supply services or process data on our behalf such as our caterers, customer relationship management system, payment providers, our bulk email provider, wealth screening and insight companies and the mailing centre used for sending postal communications.
 These organisations only hold the data for the reason contracted by CFT and do not sell, share or use your data for any other purpose.
 We carry out comprehensive checks on these companies and take all steps reasonably necessary to ensure that your data is treated securely and in accordance with the Data Protection Act (2018), the General Data Protection Regulation (2016) and the Privacy and Electronic Communications Regulation (2003).

 While most of our suppliers store data at a destination within the European Economic Area (EEA), it may be transferred outside the EEA.
 We, and our contractors, use strict procedures and security features to try to prevent unauthorised access to your data.
 Suppliers that handle financial data as part of your transaction with CFT are PCI DSS compliant.